-For the second magnitude homology, the Gruenberg formula takes the form:
+For the second magnitude homology group, the Gruenberg formula takes the form:

-Asao proves that $\MH_{2,\ell}(G)$ is the zero homology of a pair of simplicial complexes \cite{asao2021geometric}.
+Asao proves that $\MH_{2,\ell}(G)$ is the zeroth homology group of a pair of simplicial complexes \cite{asao2021geometric}.
 In particular, $\MH_{2,\ell}(G)$ is a free $\KK$-module.
 The formula \eqref{eq:MH_2_ell} allows us to describe its basis.
-This provides a necessary and sufficient condition for the assertion that ${\rm MH}_{2,k}(G) = 0$ for $k > \ell$.
-This condition will be denoted by $(\mathcal{V}_\ell)$ and will be described subsequently.
+This provides a necessary and sufficient condition for the vanishing of ${\rm MH}_{2,k}(G)$ for $k > \ell$.
+We denote this condition by $(\mathcal{V}_\ell)$ and describe it below.

-In order to describe property $(\mathcal{V}_\ell)$, we need to introduce additional terminology.
+In order to describe the property $(\mathcal{V}_\ell)$, we need to introduce additional terminology.
 We say that two paths $p = (p_0, \dots, p_n)$ and $q = (q_0, \dots, q_m)$ in $G$ connect the same vertices if $p_0 = q_0$ and $p_n = q_m$.
 An equivalence relation $\sim$ on the set of paths is called a \emph{congruence} if $p \sim \tilde{p}$ implies that $p$ and $\tilde{p}$ connect the same vertices and $q p q' \sim q \tilde{p} q'$ for any $q$ and $q'$ such that the concatenation is defined.
 The \emph{$\ell$-short congruence} is the minimal congruence on the set of paths such that any two shortest paths connecting the same two vertices at distance at most $\ell$ are equivalent.
 A path that is not shortest is called long.

 A long path is called \emph{$\ell$-reducible} if it contains a long subpath of length at most $\ell$.
 A long path is called \emph{$\ell$-quasi-reducible} if it is $\ell$-shortly congruent to an $\ell$-reducible path.
 Then $\MH_{2,k}(G) = 0$ for any $k > \ell$ if and only if the following condition is satisfied (Theorem~\ref{th:vanishing}):